 Checks are required to ensure consistency between assessments of strategies concerned with air pollution emission reductions and those concerned with energy efficiency and other measures, such as agriculture and industrial processes.
 These checks should be undertaken by doing a comparison of all assumed impacts across all of the different measures.

-The resulting emission projections in the WM scenario should be compared with future emission targets.
+The resulting emission projections in the WM scenario should be compared with future emission reduction commitments.
 If the targets are not met, additional PaMs that can be included in a WAM scenario need to be identified and developed.

 The following steps outline the approach required for identifying and evaluating PaMs and incorporating their impacts into projections:

 Compile a longlist of WM PaMs that either are in place already or have been agreed but are not yet fully implemented.
 These PaMs may be created for policy reasons other than air quality but have an indirect impact on air pollutant projections.
 This compilation is likely to require stakeholder input across a range of departments or organisations and will need to include international, national and potentially also local PaMs.
-For completeness, it must include PaMs that are likely to increase as well as decrease emissions.
+For completeness, it must include all PaMs regardless as to whether their impact is positive or negative.

 Compile detailed information on the impacts expected from the WM PaMs.